thass0/liz/README.md

 Liz is built using Shuttle.
 To deploy it, you need to have [`cargo-shuttle` set up correctly](https://docs.shuttle.rs/getting-started/installation).

 Deploying on Shuttle is super easy.
-First, you have to set up a new bot application on Discord and generate a token for it.
+First, you have to set up a new bot application on Discord and generate a token for it (remember to set the right permissions).
 My instance uses the following permission integer, which allows Liz to use most text chat capabilities: `534723946560`.

 Once you have your token, store it in a file in this repository's root called `Secrets.toml`: